 Healthy Trail mix for late-night pregnancy snack

 Buy a trail mix from any store you prefer.
 Make sure you check the calories for each serving size.
-You can also create an even healthier trail mix at home using pretzels, popcorn, dry cranberries, and nuts.
+You can also create a healthier trail mix at home using pretzels, popcorn, dry cranberries, and nuts.
 At least you would know what’s inside!

 Frozen banana ice cream with walnuts

 Blend banana in a blender and freeze.
-Bananas tend to have a creamy texture once frozen: now you can top it with some chopped nuts and enjoy your banana ice cream.
-Well, you can top it with some whipped cream or add a fudge brownie on a cheat day.
+Bananas tend to have a creamy texture once frozen: now, you can top it with some chopped nuts and enjoy your banana ice cream.
+You can top it with whipped cream or add a fudge brownie on a cheat day.